7pranayama

 Gomukhasana helps in digestion and can cure your stomach after eating.
 It helps to flex your spine and abdominal muscles, which eases the digestion process.

 First of all, you have to take your left leg and keep your ankle near the left buttock.
-Then take your right leg and place it on the left leg in such a way that both the knees of both the legs are touching each other.
+Then take your right leg and place it on the left leg in such a way that both knees of both legs are touching each other.
 Use both your hands and place them behind your back so that the right hand meets the left hand.
 Remember to keep your back straight while doing this.
 Stay in this yoga pose for at least 30 seconds to 1 minute.

 Malasana